tom-seddon/acorn_mos_disassembly/README.md

 ## build output

-The main output file is `build/mos320.lst` - an assembler listing file that you can use for reference.
-The 64tass format is prety easy to read.
+The main output file is `build/mos*.lst` - an assembler listing file that you can use for reference, named after the MOS version.
+The 64tass format is pretty easy to read.

-The build process also outputs `build/3.20/all.new`, 33.5 KBytes of concatenated ROM pieces, in the following order:

-- 1.5 KB, "ext" ROM (end of sideways bank 14)
-- 16 KB, Terminal ROM (sideways bank 15)
-- 16 KB, MOS ROM ($c000)

-The build process prints SHA1 hashes for the output file, and for the corresponding sections of original rom, so you can see if the output is the same.
-(The expected SHA1 for MOS 3.20 is `684b1ee65441609e1703ee2a3caf07043e40e1c0`.)

-(I've found `vbindiff` helpful for figuring out discrepancies.
-If you have this installed, type `make diff320` to run it, comparing the built MOS 3.20 with the original.)

 # the other MOS 3.20 parts